rossillingworth/tesb-rt-se/policies/transformation-policy/README.txt

-This readme describe how to use transformation feature in Talend ESB.
+This readme describes how to use transformation feature in Talend ESB.

 Two different types of transformations are currently supported:
 1. XSLT transformation - transforms the message on the base of XSLT script